dib-lab/2020-ibd/other_snakefiles/README.md

 Unlike the metagenome queries, it wasn't as clear which specific reads led to each dominating set piece in the metapangenome species graph, and therefore it was hard to get the reads back that underlied the differentially abundant dominating set pieces.
 Without reads, I couldn't run orpheum.
 What I ended up doing instead was using nucleotide k-mers from the dominating set pieces, because I didn't need to go back to the reads to get the translation.
-This ended up serving my purpose fine.
+This ended up serving my purpose fine, but made the orpheum rules obsolete.

 + `mgx_assembly_diff_abund_analysis.snakefile`: This snakefile records rules to do a traditional metagenome assembly analysis on the spacegraphcats genome query neighborhoods.
 This type of analysis pipeline is replaced by the dominating set differential abundance analysis method paired with catlas annotation.